From Hype to Collapse: Investigating Rug Pull Scams on Solana: Introduction

 \textit{Rug Pull} is a quintessential cryptocurrency fraud wherein project developers attract investor capital through deceptive marketing or market manipulation, only to maliciously sell off tokens or abruptly withdraw liquidity.
 Such actions cause the project to collapse and the token price to plummet, leaving investors with substantial losses.
 Rug Pull incidents are rampant on Solana, leading to severe economic consequences.
 Kalal et al.~\cite{Economics_of_RugPUll} highlighted that Solana exhibits the highest density of Rug Pulls across major blockchains: approximately 55\% of newly issued tokens or liquidity pools eventually manifest Rug Pull behavior.
 Furthermore, a recent report~\cite{Solidus_labs} indicates that within the Raydium Decentralized Exchange (DEX) alone, up to 93\% of the 388,000 analyzed liquidity pools were suspected of Rug Pull activities, with the largest single incident resulting in a \$1.9 million loss.

-Although related studies~\cite{TDSC-DefiRanger,TDSC-RiskProp,TDSC-UnveilRisk,TDSC-DexSecurity} have examined a broad range of security risks and attack scenarios in the DeFi ecosystem, extensive research~\cite{CRPWarner,Stop_Pulling,Analysis_ETH_BNB,Do_Not_Rug,Pied-Piper,SoK,Uniswap_scam_token,TokenScout,RugPull_Scammers,NFT_RugPull} has also analyzed the behavioral patterns of Rug Pulls on Ethereum and proposed automated detection methods based on smart contract, transaction sequences, or deployer behavior.
+Extensive research~\cite{CRPWarner,Stop_Pulling,Analysis_ETH_BNB,Do_Not_Rug,Pied-Piper,SoK,Uniswap_scam_token,TokenScout,RugPull_Scammers,NFT_RugPull} has analyzed the behavioral patterns of Rug Pulls on Ethereum and proposed automated detection methods based on smart contract, transaction sequences, or deployer behavior.
 However, these approaches are largely tied to the Ethereum Virtual Machine (EVM) execution environment.
 Owing to architectural differences between Solana and Ethereum, including the programming model of Solana, account state structures, transaction execution flows, and multi-instruction atomic transaction patterns, existing Ethereum-centric methods cannot be directly applied to Solana.
 To the best of our knowledge, although prior studies~\cite{Economics_of_RugPUll,RugPull_meme} have included Solana in cross-chain analyses of Rug Pulls, no systematic study has specifically focused on Rug Pull behaviors in the Solana ecosystem or thoroughly examined their platform-specific mechanisms and execution characteristics.
-Therefore, investigating Rug Pulls on Solana, systematically analyzing the associated fraudulent landscape, and developing a targeted detection framework are of clear research and practical significance.
+This gap is not merely a matter of incomplete academic coverage: without a targeted empirical understanding of Rug Pulls on Solana, ecosystem stakeholders lack a reliable basis for calibrating risk assessment services, designing timely warnings, and developing effective mitigation strategies.
+Therefore, investigating Rug Pulls on Solana and constructing a Solana-specific empirical foundation for behavior-guided analysis are of clear research and practical significance.\looseness=-1